Introduction

 {"key1":"value1", "key2":"value2", …} for future use |

-A successful request will return 200 OK
+A successful request will return 200 OK and a json document of

 the following format.
 Note that the request for sending is successful even if the